 So you wake up one morning with the crazy notion you might want to go on a road to all 47 of the U.S. national parks in the contiguous 48 states.
 Setting aside the sanity of such a project, how would you go about it?
 And what if you only want to go to some of these parks?

 Inspired by the 100th birthday of the National Park Service (August 25, 2016), I was asking myself the same questions.
-It little bit of work on Google and I found two people who designed just such a road trip, Randy Olson and Travis Tamez.
+It took a little bit of work on Google and I found two people who designed just such a road trip, Randy Olson and Travis Tamez.
 The routes around the U.S. are essentially the same with the exception of how to handle the cluster of national parks in the Southwest (Colorado, Utah, Arizona, and New Mexico).

 The route drawn up by Travis Tamez is at Isle Box.
 For the Eastern U.S. the routes by Travis and Randy are the same from Big Bend east, north, and back west to Wind Cave.
 The differences in both routes are from Wind Cave around the western U.S. and back to Big Bend in Texas.
 From Wind Cave in South Dakota, Travis takes you straight across to Wyoming, up to Glacier and the Pacific Northwest, down the west side of the country, and then on a big loop to all the parks in the Southwest before dropping down to Big Bend.